nnaumenko/metaf/docs/sphinx/api_reference.rst

 	Stores information about prevailing visibility, visibility towards cardinal direction, visibility for runway, visibility at surface level, visibility from air trafic control tower, runway visual range, etc.

-	See also CAVOK (:cpp:enumerator:`metaf::FixedGroup::Type::CAVOK`) which may be used to specify visibility of 10 km or more in all directions.
+	See also CAVOK (:cpp:enumerator:`metaf::KeywordGroup::Type::CAVOK`) which may be used to specify visibility of 10 km or more in all directions.

 	.. cpp:enum-class:: Type